genehemias/ShortWorkout/README.md

 Planned features:
 - modularize/organize the javascript a bit better
 - display an illustration or .gif for each excercise
+- play a sound at the end of each timer
 - make the number of excercises configurable based on user input/setting
   -  within reason: minimum of 5, maximum of 25(?)
 - provide a checkbox that includes/excludes excercises that require dumbells